 1 – FIND

 As you rank your opportunities, prioritize them using subjective and objective data.
-There is a fine distinction between the voice of the organization and the real numbers behind the feelings: the areas where these two data sects intersect will be integral points of prioritization.
+There is a fine distinction between the voice of the organization and the real numbers behind the feelings: the areas where these two data sets intersect will be integral points of prioritization.

-2 - FORM
+2 – Form

 3 – FOCUS

-Focus references the process of sitting down with key stakeholders to present the opportunity and possible COAs.
+Focus is the process of sitting down with key stakeholders to present the opportunity and possible COAs.
 Discussion of the proposed changes should lead to a cooperative effort to define the best COA moving forward.
 Voicing ideas, listening and collaborating to address reservations associated with the proposed changes are significant parts of the process.

 The involvement of key stakeholders as part of the change initiative increases their advocacy for the concept and reduces their resistance to the change.